Other Activities which may be of interest

 This is a much more focused discipline calling for a more controlled approach.
 Obedience involves training the dogs in disciplines to show the level of competence.
 Disciplines from the lower to the higher classes involve the same exercise, the level of difficulty being increased as the level of competency grows.
 Test exercises for obedience could include dog walking to heel both free and on lead, recall, scent discrimination, retrieve, dog sitting for a period of time, either with the handler in sight or out of sight.
 Again there is the opportunity to enter shows from Limited to Championship and to being able to own an Obedience Champion.

 This is what was once described as a very hectic, energetic and enjoyable team activity.
 It involves teams of dogs, who are individually sent down a small hurdle course, towards a box, which when triggered by the dog, launches a ball into the air.
 The dog then is trained to catch this ball and return, over the hurdles to the handler.
 In team events, it is the team who completes the course in the fastest time, who wins the competition.
-Hungarian Wire-
+Hungarian Wire- Haired Vizslas have become accomplished at this activity.

 Originally based on the training work undertaken with Police dogs, Working Trials are now purely for sport.
 Almost any size of dog can compete in Working Trials especially the lower levels which are called ‘stakes’.
-However, due to the size of the equipment used, mainly larger dogs are more suitable especially in the ‘Agility Exercises’ Any breed of dog either pedigree or non-
+However, due to the size of the equipment used, mainly larger dogs are more suitable especially in the ‘Agility Exercises’ Any breed of dog either pedigree or non- pedigree is eligible for entry into Working Trials, but they must all be registered with the Kennel Club.
+There are three main types of exercise involved in Working Trials;

 Nose Work – Involves tracking and search.

-Agility – To test its agility, the dog must clear three obstacles -
+Agility – To test its agility, the dog must clear three obstacles – a three foot hurdle, a six foot high wooden

 scale and a nine foot long jump.